COSD-PANDA/datasd_council_report_2017/main/process_overview.md

 #### Step 1
 For Step 1, we asked coordinators to identify any authoritative datasources their department uses.
 We identified a datasource as any system that stores the primary version of data.
 For example:

-* Information Systems (such as client facing applications sandiego.gov or internally used applications like SAP)
+* Information Systems (such as public facing applications sandiego.gov or internally used applications like SAP)
 * Databases (such as Microsoft Access and Business Warehouse)
 * Excel Spreadsheets on Shared Drives or Personal Desktops
 * Access Databases on Shared Drives or Personal Desktops